Here’s 11 things we are most looking forward to do in Vienna as soon as spring is truly here:

 A beautiful explosion of pink colour goes off all over Stadtpark in Spring as the cherry blossom trees start to bloom.
-Meanwhile, a multitude of other flowers bloom and fill the air with enough pollen they’ll make you sneeze, and smells that will make your nose go ‘HOOCHI-MAMA!’
+Meanwhile, a multitude of other flowers blooms and fills the air with enough pollen to make you sneeze, and smells that will make your nose go ‘HOOCHI-MAMA!’

 Go for a walk, sit under a tree, and take in the smells that Spring spits out in a big way.

 As soon as the first rays of sunshine appear, the city’s graffiti artists come out to play.
-After the long winter hibernation and conditions improve, masters of the spray paint return to their canvas of the Donaukanal, leading to the promenade’s face being freshened up with a whole range of new street art and graffiti work.
+After the long winter hibernation, the masters of spray paint return to their canvas at the Donaukanal, leading to the promenade’s face being freshened up with a whole range of new street art and graffiti work.

-Check out this TikTok from some of last year’s murals at the Donaukanal:
+Check out this TikTok from some of previous murals at the Donaukanal:

 @viennawurstelstand Who know’s which movie the 4th one is from? 👁 #viennawurstelstand #travelvienna #viennaguide #viennafacts #explorevienna #tiktokvienna ♬ Calm LoFi song(882353) – S_R